CDPHE Ratings For Assisted Living Facilities And Nursing Homes In Denver

 Incomplete Records At CDPHE

-It’s important to note that the CDPHE’s website doesn’t have records on some of the assisted living facilities and nursing homes in Colorado.
+It’s important to make note that the CDPHE’s website doesn’t have records on some of the assisted living facilities and nursing homes in Colorado.
 If you don’t see the assisted living facility, residential care facility, or nursing home that you’re interested in listed on the CDPHE’s site, contact the facility and ask for information.
 Request the results of their last three annual health surveys and a complete list of all occurrences and complaints that have been reported in the past 3 years.